ps4star/FSE/ref.md

 3. FSE Commands
 4. XSE Commands (what you're probably looking for)
 <br>4a. **(READ THIS BEFORE 4B AND 4C) Note About XSE Commands**
 <br>4b.
-List of XSE Commands with Special Requirements
+List of XSE Commands with Modified Syntax
 <br>4c.
 List of XSE Commands with Alternative Names
 5. Examples